elastic/prodfiler-documentation/ecs.md

 To see the help message, execute the scripts with `-h` or `--help`.

+### Quick start

+Follow the instructions in the `... > Instructions` menu from the Prodfiler UI, switching to the ECS tab.
+You will be guided through the execution of the scripts mentioned above.

+### Customize the setup

+The following describes how to change the default settings.

-### Authentication and secrets
+#### Authentication and secrets

 Pass the provided credentials as arguments to this script in order to access the private Docker image.
-Replace the `<PASSWORD>` placeholder content with the token released to you by your Optimyze contact.
+Replace the `<PASSWORD>` placeholder content with the token shown in the `Instructions` menu.
 Run this command from the root of the `scripts/ecs/awscli` directory:

 ```bash